kontena/kontena/docs/using-kontena/deploy.md

   min_health: 0.5
 ```

-The default `min_health` is 1.0, which means no instances can be deployed in parallel (deploy will progress one-by-one).
+The default `min_health` is 1.0, which means no instances can be deployed in parallel (in that case, deploys will progress one-by-one).
 A value of 0.5 means that during a deploy half of the instances can be deployed in parallel.

 ### Interval